CumulusNetworks/docs/content/cumulus-linux-515/Layer-1-and-Switch-Ports/Interface-Configuration-and-Management/Switch-Port-Attributes.md

 Edit the `/etc/network/interfaces` file, then run the `ifreload -a` command:

-If you set the link speed for a port and leave the default auto-negotiation setting (`on`) or set auto-negotiation `on`, the link comes up with auto-negotiation `on` and the switch advertises the configured link speed setting to the other side of the connection.
+If you set the link speed for a port and leave the default auto-negotiation setting (`enabled`) or set auto-negotiation `enabled`, the link comes up with auto-negotiation `enabled` and the switch advertises the configured link speed setting to the other side of the connection.

 ```
 cumulus@switch:~$ sudo nano /etc/network/interfaces